survivejs/react-book/manuscript/05_implementing_notes.md

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude note taking application with basic manipulation operations.
 We will start by doing things the hard way.
 We will grow our application from scratch and get into some trouble.
 After that you should understand better why architecture models such as Flux are needed.

-## Setting Up Initial Data
+## Initial Data Model

 Often a good way to begin designing application is to start with the data.
-In this case we can start with a list of notes.
-Each note can contain some specific task.
-More attributes can be added later if needed.
-This gives us the following kind of data model:
+We could model a list of notes as follows:

 ```javascript
 const notes = [